 President Ronald Reagan first proclaimed May 25 to be National Missing Children's Day in 1983.
 It has been recognized as such every year since.

-To learn more about missing children, please select a topic from the following list or from the section at the right under the heading "Missing Kids" to view publications and related resources:
+To learn more, select a topic from the section at the right under the "Missing Children" heading to view publications and related resources.